List of data breaches

-Most reported breaches are in North America, at least in part because of relatively strict disclosure laws in North American countries.
-It is estimated that the average cost of a data breach will be over $150 million by 2020, with the global annual cost forecast to be $2.1 trillion.
 As a result of data breaches, it is estimated that in first half of 2018 alone, about 4.5 billion records were exposed.
 In 2019, a collection of 2.7 billion identity records, consisting of 774 million unique email addresses and 21 million unique passwords, was posted on the web for sale.
+In January 2024, a data breach dubbed the "mother of all breaches" was uncovered.
+Over 26 billion records, including some from Twitter, Adobe, Canva, LinkedIn, and Dropbox, were found in the database.
+No organization immediately claimed responsibility.